godotengine/godot-demo-projects/viewport/dynamic_split_screen/README.md

 the two players are close but a split view when they move apart.

-The splitting line can take any angle depending on the players' position, so it won't be either vertical or horizontal.
+The splitting line can take any angle depending on the players' positions, so it won't be either vertical or horizontal.

 This system was popularized by the Lego video games.